ericjagwara/ericjagwara/README.md

 ---

-Hullooo..
-Am Eric Jagwara, AI & AIoT engineer, designer, and community builder based in Kampala, Uganda.
-I enjoy building technology **with people and for people** — blending code, design, and local context to create systems that are useful, inclusive, and grounded in community.
+Hello, I’m Eric Jagwara, an AI and AIoT engineer, designer, and community builder based in Kampala, Uganda.
+I enjoy building technology with people and for people, combining code, design, and local context to create systems that are useful, inclusive, and rooted in community.
----

 ## What drives me
 - Community-first learning, mentorship, and collaboration
 - Applied AI, machine learning, and AIoT (edge AI, robotics, embedded systems)